javadoug/swizzle-params/README.md

 - Define parameters in *.json files which you import/require in your code.
 - Document parameters and where they are used in swizzle.json file.
-- Use swizzle cli to manage the parameter values to prompt user as needed.
+- Use swizzle cli to manage the parameter values and prompt user as needed.

 Features / Benefits

 - document all application configuration parameters in a single location in the app
 - store/use parameter values in files outside of source control
-- prompt user for needed parameters as part of setup
+- prompt user for needed parameters as part of application setup
 - promote standardization for writing setup scripts
 - reduce the need to swizzle source code files